Servlet Life Cycle

 When a client computer sends a request to a server, in simple terms, when you type in a URL on your browser, the request ultimately reaches another computer, the 'server', which serves the particular web page you requested.

-Servlet is a program that runs on that web server that can process your request and send the right content back.
+A Servlet is a program that runs on a web server and can process your request and send the right content back.
 These programs have a life cycle from creation to destruction.

 Introduction to Servlet

-When we search on google for scaler.com, we make a request to a server to render the web page of Scaler.
+When we search Google for scaler.com, we request that a server render Scaler's web page.
 Handling such requests and rendering web pages dynamically can be done using Java Servlets.

-So what exactly are servlets?
-Java Servlets (also known as Jakarta Servlets) are server-side programs that run on a web server, acting as a middle layer between client requests and database/applications on the web server.
+So, what exactly are servlets?
+Java Servlets (also known as Jakarta Servlets) are server-side programs that run on a web server.
+They act as a middle layer between client requests and the web server's database/applications.

 They are used to host web applications on servers and mostly support all client-server protocols.
 The architecture of the servlet is as follows: